fuyalasmit/Maze-Generator-and-Solver/README.md

 ## Features

-- **Maze Generation**: Uses a backtracking algorithm to create complex and solvable mazes.
+- **Maze Generation**: Uses a recursive backtracking algorithm to create complex and solvable mazes.
 - **Maze Solving**: Implements the A* algorithm to efficiently find the shortest path from the start to the end of the maze.
 - **Graphical User Interface**: Interactive UI to generate and solve mazes, adjust maze size, and reset the maze.